Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Introduction

 For instance, suppose we have a path $\{J_t\}_{t \in [-1,1]} \subset \clJ(X, \omega)$ and an embedded $J_0$-holomorphic torus $T \subset X$ with $\ker(D_{T,J_0}^{N}) = 0$, i.e. the moduli space of $J_0$-curves is cut out transversely at $T$.
 Suppose there exists an unbranched holomorphic double cover from another torus $\varphi: T' \to T$ such that the normal deformation operator $\varphi^*D_{T,J_0}^{N}$ satisfies $\dim_{\bR} \ker(\varphi^*D_{T,J_0}^{N}) = 1$.
 Using Kuranishi reduction, one can show that the parametric moduli space of $J_t$-holomorphic genus $1$ maps in class $2[T]$ (near the $J_0$-holomorphic map $T'\xrightarrow{\varphi} T\subset X$) is locally modeled on

 for $(x,t) \in \bR \times [-1,1]$ with a $\bZ/2\bZ$-action given by $(x,t) \to (-x, t)$.
 Wendl's result allows us to ensure that $b \neq 0$ by choosing the path $\{J_t\}_{t \in [-1,1]}$ generically.
 However, this is \emph{not} sufficient for our application.
 We argue that one can choose the path generically so that we have $a \neq 0$ as well.
-As a consequence, the relevant moduli space here is indeed described by the ``pitchfork bifurcation".
+When $a$ and $b$ are both non-zero, the higher order terms in \eqref{kur-local-model} can be removed by a suitable coordinate change and the relevant moduli space here is indeed described by the ``pitchfork bifurcation".

 We remark that our arguments fill in a technical gap in Taubes' paper \cite[Lemma 5.18]{Taubes-Gr} and the applicability of our result goes beyond the bifurcation coming from double unbranched covers of tori as in \cite{Taubes-Gr}.
 As far as we know, this is the first result studying equivariant bifurcations of pseudo-holomorphic curves in dimension $6$.